Plains Indigenous peoples: Matriarchal society

 Plains indigenous peoples were based around a matriarchal society: women were often the head of the family and in charge of important household affairs.
 Men usually lived with their wives after marriage, serving the wife's family in the form of physical labour.
 Females inherited property and passed on lineage.
 Women were usually in charge of religious issues and men were responsible for political issues.

 In Plains indigenous traditions, singles were free to choose their spouses.
 There were special parties where young singles could choose their lovers freely, or they could date individually in private.
 When a single boy was in love with a girl, he would play his harmonica day and night in front of the girl's house.
 If the girl also liked the boy, they would have a date, giving each other engagement gifts.
 As Han culture slowly infiltrated, customs of Plains indigenous peoples transitioned to more typical forms.

 Tribal systems

-Although women had higher status in the clans, in the tribal system men were superior.
+Although women had a higher status in the clans, in the tribal system men were superior.
 Tribes were treated as a singular, collective unit.
 Leaders of the tribes were chosen based on seniority: the oldest member of the tribe became the leader.
 The elders were responsible for attending community meetings, at which a community chief was chosen to lead.
 The elders were also responsible for solving internal and external disputes.